 “In the two and one-half years Muddy Waters LLC has been openly criticizing publicly-traded companies, we have not seen a response as defensive as yours -- not even from Sino-Forest,” Muddy Waters said in an open letter to Verghese and Olam’s directors posted on its website before the start of legal action.

-Muddy Waters has also targeted companies including New Oriental Education & Technology Group Inc., Fushi Copperweld Inc. (FSIN), and Focus Media (FMCN) Holding Ltd. Beijing-based Fushi Copperweld, a maker of copper-clad metal wire accused of fraud by Block in April, has gained 23 percent in New York trading this year after China Development Bank Corp. offered funding for the company to buy back its shares from the public.
+Muddy Waters has also targeted companies including New Oriental Education & Technology Group Inc., Fushi Copperweld Inc. (FSIN:US), and Focus Media (FMCN:US) Holding Ltd. Beijing-based Fushi Copperweld, a maker of copper-clad metal wire accused of fraud by Block in April, has gained 23 percent in New York trading this year after China Development Bank Corp. offered funding for the company to buy back its shares from the public.

-Shanghai-based Focus Media, the Chinese advertising company which Block claims overstated its network, posted a 25 percent gain in its American depositary receipts (FMCN) this year, notwithstanding the allegations.
+Shanghai-based Focus Media, the Chinese advertising company which Block claims overstated its network, posted a 25 percent gain in its American depositary receipts (FMCN:US) this year, notwithstanding the allegations.
 The company is now the subject of a $3.5 billion buyout offer by a group of private equity firms including Carlyle Group LP.
 The deal, if completed, would be China’s largest leveraged buyout.

 “Olam’s disproportionate reaction is extraordinary in our experience,” Muddy Waters said in the letter.
 “Companies that attack criticism the way Olam does fail to understand that raising money from the public is a privilege.”